marcohern/car-dealer/README.md

 ### How are slugs generated?

 In a real setting, the slug for each car, or any entity, for that matter, can be either generated automatically by the server, provided by the client app, or a combination of both.
-It's similar to a username in that it can be provided by the user, but must be unique, and obviously, url-safe.
-Those two are really the most important rules.
+It's similar to a username in that it can be provided by the user and must be unique, but it must also be descriptive, and obviously, url-safe.
+Those are the 3 most important rules for a slug.

+More often than not, slug values are adapted from the name of the entity (assuming the entity has a name).
+For example: a news paper article called *It's rainign cats and dogs in 5th avenue* may be assigned a slug similar to `its-raining-cats-and-dogs-in-5th-avenue`.

 Beyond that, it is up to the developer to determine if and how to generate them, or how to allow users to provide them and at the same time, ensure that they are unique per entity.